bnb-chain/bnb-chain.github.io/docs/beaconchain/learn/genesis.md

 ### Consensus Parameters

 Next, the genesis file defines consensus parameters.
-Consensus parameters regroup all the parameters that are related to the consensus layer, which is `Tendermint` in the case of `Beacon Chain`.
+Consensus parameters regroup all the parameters that are related to the consensus layer, which is `Tendermint` in the case of `BNB Beacon Chain`.
 Let us look at these parameters:

 - `block_size`
     - `max_bytes`: Maximum number of bytes per block is 1048576.